hermanwjacobsen/hfortix-core/docs/source/fortios/api-reference/index.rst

        end="18:00"
    )

-See :doc:`convenience-wrappers` for all available wrappers.
+See :doc:`/fortios/api-reference/convenience-wrappers` for all available wrappers.

 Navigation
 ----------